Childhood Education

 - Evidence of advanced writing ability through a review of English Composition and writing-intensive coursework

-- Declaration of an appropriate liberal arts and sciences major that leads to a Bachelor of Arts degree
+- Declaration of appropriate liberal arts and sciences major that leads to a Bachelor of Arts degree

 Eligibility and Capacity

-Seats in our Education majors are limited.
-Unfortunately, not all eligible students are offered a seat in an education major.
-Candidates who are not able to pursue an education are encouraged to make an appointment with an Graduate Education Admissions Advisor or email edadmissions@hunter.cuny.edu to prepare to submit an application to a master’s degree program.
+Candidates who are not able to pursue an education major are encouraged to make an appointment to meet with a Graduate Admissions Advisor or email edadmissions@hunter.cuny.edu and prepare to submit an application to a master’s degree program.